Jmoney46/Shimboot-fix/README.md

 # Shimboot-fix
-Fixes the homade shims (under work though)
+Goes over the problems with premade shims for shimboot